-The server side.
-The most powerful IT monitoring tools require installing the server component of the system monitoring software on a server or virtual machine.
-The server software records collected data into a database, provides a web interface for administrators and users to configure the system monitoring software and monitor IT infrastructure statistics.
+- Agent-based monitoring can be done using client-server software by installing agents on each monitored machine.
+This type of IT monitoring tools requires installing the server component of the system monitoring software on a server or virtual machine.
+The server software records collected data in a database and provides a web interface for administrators and users to configure the system monitoring software and monitor IT infrastructure

 An agent is the component of the IT monitoring software that is installed on the target machine from which data must be collected.
 The agent interacts with the server via the network and sends the collected data to the monitoring server.
 The agent should support multiple operating systems to cover the IT infrastructure better.

 - Agentless monitoring can be done using server-side software and supported network protocols without installing monitoring software agents on each monitored machine.
 It can be used for different platforms, which is especially useful if you cannot install the monitoring agent (for example, on a switch or router).